-Unfortunately, FDG is excreted into the urine and thus accumulates in the bladder, making it unsuitable for diagnosis of urinary tract tumours.
+Unfortunately, FDG is excreted into the urine and thus accumulates in the bladder, making it unsuitable for diagnosis of urinary tract tumors.
 It does have a role to play in the assessment of nodal or distant metastases.

 Treatment and prognosis

 Treatment is strongly influenced by tumor stage.

-Superficial tumours can be treated with local transurethral resection +/- intravesical therapy.
-Ta tumours can be treated solely by resection.
-Carcinoma in situ or T1 tumour usually requires both resection and intravesical therapy (bacille Calmette-Guerin (BCG) or chemotherapy, e.g. mitomycin C) 6.
+Superficial tumors can be treated with local transurethral resection +/- intravesical therapy.
+Ta tumors can be treated solely by resection.
+Carcinoma in situ or T1 tumor usually requires both resection and intravesical therapy (bacille Calmette-Guerin (BCG) or chemotherapy, e.g. mitomycin C) 6.

-Invasive tumours require radical cystectomy +/- chemotherapy and/or external beam radiotherapy 5.
+Invasive tumors require radical cystectomy +/- chemotherapy and/or external beam radiotherapy 5.

 A critical part of the management of patients with TCCs is an awareness of the high rate of recurrence due to field effect on the entire urothelium.
 Approximately 2-4% of patients with a bladder TCC will go on to develop one or more TCCs of the renal pelvis or ureter 3-4.

-Superficial tumours (which account for 70-80% of all cases) although having in themselves excellent prognosis, with almost no risk of metastases, have a predilection for recurrence (70% recur within 3 years) and these recurrences are more likely to be invasive.
+Superficial tumors (which account for 70-80% of all cases) although having in themselves excellent prognosis, with almost no risk of metastases, have a predilection for recurrence (70% recur within 3 years) and these recurrences are more likely to be invasive.
 This is especially the case with carcinoma in situ 4.

-Invasive tumours, on the other hand, have poorer prognosis demonstrating both local invasions of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.
+Invasive tumors, on the other hand, have poorer prognosis demonstrating both local invasions of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.

-Overall bladder transitional cell carcinomas have a 5-year survival of 82%, contributed mainly by the large proportion of superficial tumours (5-year survival of 94%).
+Overall bladder transitional cell carcinomas have a 5-year survival of 82%, contributed mainly by the large proportion of superficial tumors (5-year survival of 94%).
 Patients with metastatic disease, in contrast, have a poor prognosis (5-year survival of 6%) 4.

 General imaging differential considerations include: